 - The rules do not specify that pathologists must take phone calls from patients.
 It is the pathologists’ professional discretion on handling patient calls; for the most part, these calls cannot be billed within current payment policy.

-- The new deadline to comply with the rules is now April 5, 2021, but penalties for clinicians will not go into effect until there is further rulemaking.
+- The rules, which started to go into effect April 5, 2021, initially had a restricted definition of EHI.
+However, after October 6, 2022, all EHI are subject to these rules.
+The definition of EHI is not limited by any particular technical functionality or standard.
+Penalties for clinicians will not go into effect until there is further rulemaking.
 Lack of penalties gives organizations time to implement workable protocols.

 To guide your success managing Cures Act requirements, rely on these curated, centralized resources from across the CAP.